 This web page was created to provide resources and keep the Syracuse University iSchool community informed.
 This is the official source of information on COVID-19 for the iSchool.
 The page will be updated daily, so please check back frequently for the most updated information available.

-Moving to online course delivery beginning March 13 through remainder of spring semester
+Online course delivery through remainder of spring semester

-Following extensive consultation with local health officials, medical professionals, faculty experts and community leaders, effective the end of the academic day on Friday, March 13, Syracuse University will suspend residential academic programs and transition to online course delivery for the remainder of the spring semester.
+Following extensive consultation with local health officials, medical professionals, faculty experts and community leaders, effective the end of the academic day on Friday, March 13, Syracuse University has suspended residential academic programs and transitioned to online course delivery for the remainder of the spring semester.

 iSchool building status

-All classes will be delivered in an online format when spring break is over, beginning Monday, March 23.
+All classes will be delivered in an online format for the remainder of the spring semester.

 We encourage students to reach out early and often with concerns or questions to iSchool faculty and staff.
 If you are unsure about anything related to your studies, coursework, internship, please get in touch with us.
 Our academic program directors are ready and willing to work with students under these unique circumstances and make individualized adjustments as necessary.